Jimmie's Guide to handling the Common Cold, especially THE COUGH

 Make your immune system "Locked and Loaded":

 This is the time to arm your immune system with the best foods and drinks you can find.
 Some folks can't eat much when they're down with a cold, but if you can, make it count.
-Lots of spinach.
-Some "Green Drinks" or powdered Greens mixes.
+Lots of vegetables.
+Maybe a little extra powdered Greens mixes.
 Fix some nourishing soups, generally with clear broth, and yes, chicken soup does seem to help - perhaps even providing a bit of drying/decongesting effect.
 In any case, this is NOT the time for cokes, other soft drinks, and junk food!
 Your immune system will then be shooting blanks!

 Saline solutions and "snorting salt"